Scalinis means “small steps” in Italian.

 Over the years, we have taken small steps in our business to get to where we are today.
 Scalinis began in St Heliers, Auckland, New Zealand back in 1999, our plan was always to move home to Samoa – Joe was born in Samoa, & Amanda is a kiwi girl from the Manawatu (just north of Wellington, NZ).
 That plan came to fruition in 2009, and we have never looked back.

-Joe has been a qualified chef for over 25 years.
+Joe has been a qualified chef for nearly 30 years.
 He completed his apprenticeship at one of Auckland’s top restaurants “No. 5”, under Chef Graeme Brooks, and went on to work for a number of well respected establishments.
 This experience, along with his fluency in the Samoan language and understanding of fa’asamoa (the Samoan way), has enabled us to train local staff to a high standard.

 In Sept 2017, the opportunity arose for us occupy the whole building where Scalinis is situated.
-We have renovated and built a brand new (larger) kitchen, & in June 2018 we opened our deli “The Pickled Lam” which is right next door to Scalinis, sharing the kitchen & staff.
-See our “Deli & Pizza” page for more info.
+We renovated and built a brand new (larger) kitchen, & in June 2018 we opened our deli “The Pickled Lam” which was right next door to Scalinis, sharing the kitchen & staff.

 We have our very own family farm, producing local produce, with our menu incorporating local flavours with our Scalinis twist.
 We import biodegradeable* coffee cups & takeaway containers for the deli, compost our restaurant food waste, & have heavily reduced our water usage for cleaning / laundry, and are always researching ways to recycle waste that is currently not recyclable.
 Our used wine bottles are collected by a local company for their health drink products, our cardboard waste is used in our organic vege and herb supplier’s garden.
 We are always looking at ways to reduce our amount of rubbish going to Samoa’s landfill. (* Currently there is no commercial composting facility in Samoa for biodegradeable products, so we’re researching ways to mimic the process on a smaller scale)